-- Carry/roll your luggage over uneven pavement (several blocks possible) and up stairways to reach your hotel; then up several flights of stairs to reach your room.
+- Carry/roll your luggage over uneven pavement (several blocks possible), on and off public transportation and up stairways to reach your hotel.

 - Be on your feet, walking and standing for up to three hours, indoors and outdoors, in all weather conditions.

 - After orientation and transportation lessons, be able to navigate towns and cities on your own.

 We've put together some specific information on what you should know about this tour before you go.
 You'll also find more general information about "Getting Ready for Your Tour" on our